harrywang/oae-journal/server configuration/SetupLocalDevServer.md

 ### ****install cassandra****
 cassandra 2.0.10 was installed, just extract to the same folder.

-See the note about Homebrew way in the end.
+DO NOT USE HOMEBREW, BUT THE NOTE IS: See the note about Homebrew way in the end.
 ### ****install node****
 Node was installed at
    /usr/local/bin/node